Primary Areas of Study for Health Services Research Degrees

 Faculty Lead: Emily Seto

-This primary area of study will nurture a new generation of graduate students to become researchers, clinicians, managers and policy makers who are proficient in their discipline and also in healthcare information management.
-It will also act as a catalyst for interdisciplinary collaborative research to tackle major issues around the design, development, evaluation and use of electronic health solutions.
+Health Informatics is the intersection of the fields of information technology and healthcare/health.
+Students come from a variety of different backgrounds, including medicine, engineering, public health and information science.
+The objective is to nurture a new generation of graduate students to become researchers, clinicians, decision makers and policy makers, who are proficient in their discipline and also in health information management and research.
+It will also act as a catalyst for interdisciplinary collaborative research to tackle major issues around the design, development, evaluation and implementation of electronic health solutions.

 Faculty Lead: Fiona Miller